dpwiese/personal-website/content/posts/documentation.md

 Another issue when generating a PDF was with HTML links in the markdown source.
 Remember from <a href="/posts/site-setup/" target="_blank">setting up this site</a> that HTML links were used to enable opening the link in a new tab.
 A Lua filter was used to handle HTML links from markdown document and keep the links in the generated PDF.
-Fortunately, a suitable filter was found in the Stack Overflow answer <a href="https://stackoverflow.com/questions/52958312/html-formatted-hyperlinks-not-preserved-in-bookdown-pdf" target="_blank">HTML-formatted hyperlinks not preserved in bookdown PDF</a>, so it did not need to be written from scratch.
+Fortunately, a suitable filter was found in the Stack Overflow answer [HTML-formatted hyperlinks not preserved in bookdown PDF](https://stackoverflow.com/questions/52958312/html-formatted-hyperlinks-not-preserved-in-bookdown-pdf), so it did not need to be written from scratch.
-There were also similar filters using Panflute as described here: <a href="https://gist.github.com/dixonsiu/28c473f93722e586e6d53b035923967c" target="_blank">How to convert markdown link to html using Pandoc</a>.
+There were also similar filters using Panflute as described here: [How to convert markdown link to html using Pandoc](https://gist.github.com/dixonsiu/28c473f93722e586e6d53b035923967c).

 # Conclusions